Info for

 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

 You will work independently and in teams to achieve course deliverables.
-As a graduate, you will begin your career in programming, microcomputer support or computer operations and, with experience, advance to an analyst role with responsibility for the design and planning of software systems or a leadership position in programming, operations or other areas.
+This collaborative environment mirrors real-world IT settings where teamwork and communication are integral to project success.
+As a graduate, you will likely begin your career in programming, quality assurance or technical analysis.
+With experience, you will advance to a senior analyst role with responsibility for the design and planning of software systems in collaboration with stakeholders and peers or a leadership position in programming, operations or other areas.

-Note: To ensure you make an informed decision about your information technology (IT) career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Programmer and Computer Programmer Analyst programs.
+Note: To ensure you make an informed decision about your information technology (IT) career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Systems Technician – Transfer to Ontario Tech University, Computer Programming, and Computer Programming and Analysis programs.
 This approach will give you an opportunity to explore the systems/programming applications and networking/hardware applications of the IT sector.
-At the end of the first semester, you will then select your program of choice.

 ACCREDITATIONS AND ASSOCIATIONS

-First-year students enrolled in this program will receive a membership to all eight of Durham Region’s Chambers of Commerce and Boards of Trade for the duration of their studies, plus an additional year following graduation.
-As one of the only colleges in Ontario with this offering, DC is proud to provide students access to local businesses at a regional level.
+First-year students enrolled in this program will receive membership to all seven of Durham Region’s Chambers of Commerce and Boards of Trade for the duration of their studies, plus an additional year following graduation.
+DC is proud to be one of the only programming colleges in Ontario offering students this unique connection to business leaders.

 • Ajax-Pickering Board of Trade